mencargo/42/README.md

 `git log` check that your __HEAD__ is in the same commit as __origin/master__

-`git ls-files` list of commited files
+`git ls-files` list of staged files (not necessarily pushed!)

+`git diff <file>` see the current changes, checks all files if you don't specify some

 `git diff-tree --no-commit-id --name-only -r <commit-hash>` list of files staged at a specific commit

 `git checkout <commit hash>` go to a specific commit (get the hash from the git log)